bitnami-labs/katacoda-scenarios/https-configuration/support.md

 `sudo /opt/bitnami/bnsupport-tool`{{execute}}

 Go ahead and check for new updates, then enter the directory where your Bitnami stack was installed (this  is */opt/bitnami* by default).
-The tool displays the information that will be shared with the Bitnami Support Team.
-Please review it and let a Bitnami support agent know if you do not agree to share some of the information.
+You have the option to perform various health checks.
+Once complete, the tool displays the files and information that will be shared with the Bitnami Support Team.
+Please review this and let a Bitnami support agent know if you do not agree to share some of the information.

 The tool will upload the information collected to a secure bucket, which is only accessible by Bitnami Support agents, and print a code.
 Share this code with the agent in your Bitnami Support ticket.